ets-berkeley-edu/caliper-js/README.md

 ```

 ### Performing a Build
-Clone the IMS Global [caliper-common-fixtures](https://github.com/IMSGlobal/caliper-common-fixtures) repo at the same level as caliper-js.
-Then invoke Grunt to execute the unit tests, generate JSDocs, and build the caliper-js library.
+Clone the IMS Global [caliper-common-fixtures](https://github.com/IMSGlobal/caliper-common-fixtures) repo at the same level as *caliper-js*.
+Then invoke [Grunt](https://gruntjs.com) to execute the unit tests, generate [JSDocs](http://usejsdoc.org/), and build the *caliper-js* library.

 ```
 grunt